O-T-L/OTL/OptimizationTemplateLibrary/README.md

 # License

-The OTL is released as the open source software with the GNU Lesser General Public License version 3 ([LGPL v3](http://www.gnu.org/licenses/lgpl-3.0.html)).
+This project is released as the open source software with the GNU Lesser General Public License version 3 ([LGPL v3](http://www.gnu.org/licenses/lgpl-3.0.html)).

 # Acknowledgements

-The following tool and library are used in the OTL:
+The following tool and library are used in this project:

 * [CMake](http://www.cmake.org/).
 * [Boost](http://www.boost.org/).